Maths Speakers

 Jennifer Visser-Rogers

 Jennifer Visser-Rogers studied Mathematics with Statistics at Lancaster University before going to the University of Warwick to do her PhD.
-She is now Head of Statistical Research at PHASTAR, who provide statistical consultancy on clinical trials (in other words, they answer the questions: "is this new pharmaceutical drug safe?", and "does it work?").
-Jen can regularly be found chatting all things statistics on radio and television, most recently on BBC One's Watchdog Live presenting their "Best or Worst" segment.
+She is now Chief Scientific Officer of Coronado Research, who provide statistical consultancy on clinical trials (in other words, they answer the questions: "is this new pharmaceutical drug safe?", and "does it work?").
+Jen can regularly be found chatting all things statistics on radio and television, and was named one of the Twenty Women in Data and Tech for 2024 by Women in Data®

 Matthew Scroggs